EnriquePH/OEIS.R/Readme.md

 Due to OEIS, many new mathematical truth has been found, more than 6000 articles are actually referencing OEIS.

-On the other hand, R is an _open source programming language and software environment for statistical computing and graphics_, that is supported by the [R Foundation for Statistical Computing](https://www.r-project.org/foundation/).
+On the other hand, `R` is an _open source programming language and software environment for statistical computing and graphics_, that is supported by the [R Foundation for Statistical Computing](https://www.r-project.org/foundation/).
-The R language is widely used among statisticians, data scientists, and data miners for developing statistical software and data analysis.
+The `R language` is widely used among statisticians, data scientists, and data miners for developing statistical software and data analysis.

-This extension for `R` helps to include organized data from the [The On-Line Encyclopedia of Integer Sequences](https://oeis.org/) in your code, and can be used to find, visualize and test, new mathematical hypothesis and also can be used to improve the content of the data in OEIS.
+This extension for `R` helps to include organized data from the [The On-Line Encyclopedia of Integer Sequences](https://oeis.org/) in your code, and it can be used to find, visualize and test, new mathematical hypothesis and also can be used to improve the content of the data in OEIS.